Where To Find The Best Freelance Workers in 2020

 As an agency, freelancers are your super weapon…and your Achilles heel.

-With 35% of the US workforce now comprising of freelancers and numerous platforms that connect you to potential contractors, it's easy to get overwhelmed with where and how do I find a freelancer?
+With 64.8 million people in the US workforce now comprised of freelancers and numerous platforms that connect you to potential contractors, it's easy to get overwhelmed with where and how do I find a freelancer?

 It doesn't matter how large your agency is or what kind of clients it serves; sooner or later you'll run into a problem that requires outside expertise.
 Hiring full-time people for such one-off projects is neither feasible nor recommended.